horia141/jupiter/docs/concepts/gamification.md

 one point.

 The points you score add up over time.
-There's a daily, weekly, monthly, quarterly, yearly and lifetime total scores that Jupiter tracks.
+There's a daily, weekly, monthly, quarterly, yearly and lifetime total scores that Thrive tracks.

 You can view the daily and weekly score summary in the Web UI: